(Suomenkielinen tutkimussuunnitelma omalla sivullaan)

+I have gathered most of the written material and currently their analysis in on the way.
 Archaeological material is collected mainly from excavation reports and research literature.
 I have acquainted myself with Pompeian studies especially by working in the Finnish Pompeii project, which has re-examined the Insula IX,3 in recent years.
-Thus, the Pompeian material consists not only on the findings of the original mid-19th century archaeological investigation, but also on the material from recent excavations.
-Therefore my work will offer a detailed insight into the living conditions in this city block, based on first-hand archaeological evidence and this is the main reason for choosing this city block as a case study.
+Thus, the Pompeian material consists not only on the findings of the original mid-19th century archaeological investigation, but also on the (thus far unpublished) material from recent excavations.
+Therefore my work will offer a detailed insight of the living conditions in this city block, based on first-hand archaeological evidence and this is the main reason for choosing this city block as a case study.
 The two other houses serve as interesting points of comparison to the house and insula of Marcus Lucretius in Pompeii.
 The material from Herculaneum I know well from my dissertation project and the chosen case study house has been investigated in detail by the Public and Private in the Roman house (PPRH) project, in which I worked as a junior researcher.
 The main evidence is drawn from the unpublished excavation reports, Giornale dei Nuovi Scavi di Ercolano, offering again a meticulous analysis of the original finds.
 I have also familiarized myself with the archaeological remains of Ostia especially during my stay in the Finnish Institute in Rome as a PhD fellow.
-However, understanding and mapping the structures, checking the data and sensing the space as it is today, requires an on-site survey and thus I will arrange a fieldwork period to Ostia and Campanian towns.
+However, understanding and mapping the structures, checking the data and hand-written excavation reports and sensing the space as it is today, requires an on-site survey and thus I will arrange fieldwork period to Ostia and Campanian towns.